CPSY 1950 Deep Learning in Brains, Minds & Machines

 Bootcamp Checkpoint (all students; due Sun 2/2, 2:00pm)

-Reading: Crick (1989) — The recent excitement about neural networks (Nature) (Brown Library proxy link)
+Reading: Crick (1989).
+The recent excitement about neural networks.
+Nature

 Reading response due Sun 2/2, 2:00pm: Submit on Canvas